converged-computing/metrics-operator/examples/tests/lammps-perf/README.md

-# LAMMPS Example
+# LAMMPS Perf Example

 This is (our first!) example to run a simple LAMMPS application in one container, and with one metric to dump out a bunch of stats.
+This is a performance metric setup, so we will be defining an application (LAMMPS).
 Note that we don't yet have an intelligent way to store these, we are just seeing them in logs.

 ## Usage